astromatt/book-dev/docs/how-to-setup-new-box.rst

 How to setup a new box
 ======================

-Warning : If you are using Linux and provided pendrive cannot be mounted on your system, install exfat-fuse and exfat-util by typing in your console:
+Warning: If you are using Linux and provided pendrive cannot be mounted on your system, install exfat-fuse and exfat-util by typing in your console:

 .. code-block:: bash